Software Alternatives, Accelerators & Startups

 • Where should i compress the video

 However compressing on the server is the better option in case you want to generate gifs, thumbnails, and different sizes and formats of the video.
 A lot of big video streaming companies will use something like Amazons media convert.
-Source: almost 3 years ago
+Source: over 3 years ago

 • Scaling node.js backend service (Help to choose perfect design pattern and tools)